Running Plugins

 The following describes how to run plugins and continues using the example plugin from Plugin Spec.

-More documentation for icon-plugin can be found at Plugin Tooling
+More documentation for insight-plugin can be found at Plugin Tooling

 • The best tooling of the methods

-• The icon-plugin tool is the primary plugin development tool that should be used to administrate any plugin
+• The insight-plugin tool is the primary plugin development tool that should be used to administrate any plugin

-• Installation instructions for icon-plugin is available in the Getting Started document.
+• Installation instructions for insight-plugin is available in the Getting Started document.

 Running and Testing Your Plugin